 Setting Description max_login_attempts The number of login failures permitted before a user account is suspended.
 A value of 0 disables this feature.
 Default: 0.
-The user account is reactivated after the delay set in max_login_suspension_time; however, it can be reactivated sooner from the System &gt; Users &gt; Local Users &gt; Edit page or the System &gt; Users &gt; Suspended Users page (see the Suspended Users section of CHAPTER 24).
-Important : Brocade recommends exercising caution when using a login attempt limit with password based authentication.
-Always use additional security measures such as a firewall or unique user naming convention to avoid rendering your Traffic Manager potentially inaccessible through a Denial-of-Service attack on your administrative user logins. max_login_external Specifies whether externally authenticated (LDAP, RADIUS or TACACS+) users should be suspended after max_login_attempts login failures. max_login_suspension time The length of time for which a user account is suspended after max_login_attempts login failures. login_delay The delay after a failed login before another login attempt can be made.
+The user account is reactivated after the delay set in max_login_suspension_time; however, it can be reactivated sooner from the System > Users > Local Users > Edit page or the System > Users > Suspended Users page (see "Suspended Users" on page 334).
+Note: Pulse Secure recommends exercising caution when using a login attempt limit with password based authentication.
+Always use additional security measures such as a firewall or unique user naming convention to avoid rendering your Traffic Manager potentially inaccessible through a Denial-of-Service attack on your administrative user logins. max_login_external Specifies whether externally authenticated (LDAP, RADIUS or TACACS+) users should be suspended after max_login_attempts login failures. max_login_suspension_time The length of time for which a user account is suspended after max_login_attempts login failures. login_delay The delay after a failed login before another login attempt can be made.
 Default: 4.